bermi/bermi-SDK/design.md

 ### Pagination

 The LOTR API uses a simple pagination mechanism to return a list of results.

+At this time the parameters required by the SDK are the same as the ones required by the API.

-The sdkSession will provide a `fetchAll` method that will return a list of all the results for a given resource.
-The `fetchAll` method will be used internally by the `allMovies` and `allMovieQuotes` methods.
+In the future a `fetchAll` method could return a list of all the results for a given resource.
+The `fetchAll` method could be used internally to implement `allMovies` and `allMovieQuotes` methods.
+While this seems an antipattern, the domain for Lord of the Rings is small enough that this would not be a problem as long as caching is implemented.

 ### Caching